Dreamfarer/UZH/README.md

 </details>

 ### Step 6: Create a pull request (PR)
 Head over to [here](https://github.com/Perytron/UZH/compare/) and click on the button labeled "**compare: main**".
 From the list, chose the branch you have just changed.
-Name the pull request accordingly by starting the sentence with a capital letter and writing in present tense with the following convention: **MODULE-EXERCISE-TASK: DESCRIPTION**, e.g **Info1-002-04: Perytron solution** Inside the pull request, add [Perytron (Gianluca)](https://github.com/Perytron) as a reviewer and yourself as an assignee.
+Name the pull request accordingly by starting the sentence with a capital letter and writing in present tense with the following convention: **MODULE-EXERCISE-TASK: DESCRIPTION**, e.g **Info1-002-04: Add solution** Inside the pull request, add [Perytron (Gianluca)](https://github.com/Perytron) as a reviewer and yourself as an assignee.
 Please also tag your pull request (PR) with the appropriate labels.
 For example, if you were to upload solutions, chose the yellowish label called "**solution**".

 Your changes are now awaiting supervision, however, the code itself will not be tested.
 The only check involves oversighting that nothing gets unintentionally changed or deleted.